 • What is the paperwork that is required?

-The NHSPCA also requires students and parents to complete a Student Volunteer Agreement, which covers expectations for JVs.
+The NHSPCA requires students and parents to complete a Student Volunteer Agreement, which covers expectations for JVs.